gsicuto/game-finding-equanimity/README.md

 ## Game

-The consiste in a maze where you need to fasted find two characters who appear randomly on the maze.
+2 players
-Every player start with 100,000 of score, that score decrease a long the time, when one of the characters is founded the is score is increased the same value the player have in that moment.
+The game consiste in a maze where you need to find two characters the fasted way posible Every player start with 100,000 of score, that score decrease a long the time, when one of the characters is founded the is score is increased the same value the player have in that moment.
 ```
 Hero.prototype.detectEquaNimity = function (argEqua, argNimity) {